dingo-gw/dingo/docs/source/example_npe_model.md

 We will now do a tutorial with higher profile settings.
-Note these are not the full production settings used for runs since we are not using [GNPE](gnpe.md), but they should decent results.
+Note these are not the full production settings used for runs since we are not using [GNPE](gnpe.md), but they should lead to decent results.
 Go to [this](example_gnpe_model.md) tutorial for the full production network.
 The steps are the essentially same as [the toy example](example_toy_model.md) but with higher level settings.
 It is recommended to run this on a cluster or GPU machine.